The firm’s foremost goal is to ensure client satisfaction by providing excellent legal services at a reasonable cost.

 Trained at the Straus Institute for Dispute Resolution at Pepperdine School of Law and the Department of Justice’s National Advocacy Center, Greg Hoole is a skilled mediator and arbitrator.
 He has a great amount of experience in civil litigation and has been recognized by his peers in the highest category possible by all recognized reviewing bodies: Martindale-Hubble (AV, preeminent), Utah Legal Elite, Mountain States Super Lawyers, and AVVO (5-star, 10/10 rating).
 In fact, Greg was one of only four Utah mediators to be named a Mountain States Super Lawyer in Alternative Dispute Resolution in 2020.

 Greg understands the emotion involved in litigation and is adept at solving even the most complex of problems and bringing parties together.
 His work frequently takes him to locations throughout the state, which allows him to schedule mediations without charging parties for his travel expenses.

-Greg is a member of the Utah Council on Conflict Resolution and a member of the Utah State Bar’s Alternative Dispute Resolution Section.
+Greg is a trustee of the nonprofit Utah Dispute Resolution, a member of the Utah Council on Conflict Resolution, and a member of the Utah State Bar’s Alternative Dispute Resolution Section.
 Greg writes and lectures frequently on the value and benefits of alternative dispute resolution.

 $300/hour.
 No charge for travel along the Wasatch Front, Moab and St. George, where Greg maintains a satellite office.